BurntSushi/rebar/engines/dotnet/README.md

 ## Unicode

-.NET's regex engine has pretty good Unicode support.
+.NET's regex engine has pretty good Unicode support, but it's limited to matching UTF-16 code units and not Unicode codepoints.
 It does Unicode case folding for case insensitive matching, `\w`/`\s`/`\d` are all Unicode-aware.
 `\b` is also Unicode-aware.
-And things like `.` match entire codepoints.
+Unfortunately, due to the atom of matching being a UTF-16 code unit, things like `\w` and even `.` will only match codepoints limited to the basic multi-lingual plane.
+Any codepoint requiring the encoding of two UTF-16 code units won't be matched.

 As far as I can tell, there is no obvious way to disable Unicode features, so it is always enabled.
 Because other regex engines also don't permit toggling